l-chege/GoL-Exhibition-Hackathon/README.md

 # Introduction
 # Team Name
 # Team Members
-Brayan Kai Mwanyumba
+-Brayan Kai Mwanyumba
-Immaculate Wakio
+-Immaculate Wakio
-Anittah Kemboi
+-Anittah Kemboi
-Francis Odero
+-Francis Odero
-Laura Chege
+-Laura Chege
 # Project theme
 As the global population continues to explode, the world’s healthcare systems are straining to keep up with increased demand.
 That’s why some outside-the-box thinking is necessary to keep the planet’s population healthy as it inches ever closer to 10 billion people.human resource and staffing issue through a proper policy in place that will boost the public health sector.